Fortuna Price Reaches $0.0005 on Exchanges (FOTA)

-Fortuna (CURRENCY:FOTA) traded 0.6% lower against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on October 8th.
-During the last week, Fortuna has traded 5.9% higher against the U.S. dollar.
-Fortuna has a total market capitalization of $248,189.30 and approximately $16.00 worth of Fortuna was traded on exchanges in the last day.
-One Fortuna coin can currently be purchased for $0.0005 or 0.00000001 BTC on major exchanges.
+Fortuna (CURRENCY:FOTA) traded down 97.4% against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on October 9th.
+One Fortuna coin can currently be purchased for about $0.0005 or 0.00000001 BTC on major cryptocurrency exchanges.
+Fortuna has a market capitalization of $249,331.52 and approximately $114.00 worth of Fortuna was traded on exchanges in the last day.
+Over the last week, Fortuna has traded 1.9% higher against the U.S. dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.